- What every physician needs to know:

 An ongoing critical question is the selection and use of predictive biomarkers for checkpoint immunotherapy.
 In general, outside of the combination CTLA4 and PD1 therapy, PD-L1 expression on tumor cells (and in some cases on inflammatory cells) is associated with higher responses to anti-PD-1 therapy.
 However, it appears that up to 20% of melanoma patients with PD-L1-negative tumors could still respond to therapy.
 Other biomarkers under investigation include whole exome mutation burden (especially observed in patients who have an underlying DNA repair defect such as MSI, POLE, BRCA-2 etc.), the presence of a dense CD8+T cell infiltrate especially at the “invasive front,” the presence of a RNA expression signature consistent with IFN induced genes or other immune signatures, T cell clonal expansion based on next generation sequencing of the TCR, HLA class II expression on tumor cells, and possibly presence or absence of genetic alterations.

 High-dose interleukin-2 (IL2)

 In those patients deemed to be inappropriate for complete surgical resection, systemic treatments are the primary therapeutic approach.
-Since 1998, high-dose interleukin-2 (IL2) has been approved.
+While the checkpoint inhibitors have become frontline therapy in most patients with advanced melanoma, high-dose interleukin-2 (IL2) has been approved since 1998 for the same indication.
 This is a very toxic therapy that should be administered to select patients with excellent organ function (cardiac, pulmonary, and no active brain metastases) and aged under 70 years, in a setting and situation with expertise and significant experience in the use of the agent.
 It only has a 15-20% response rate.